Trust

 Trust is only meaningful once we have fully understood how people can lie.

 Having clearly defined and encoded rules means that there is an implicit shift from trusting those who own the medium to those who are transacting.
-In essense, trusting peers rather than a regulatory power.
+In essence, trusting peers rather than a regulatory power.

 Curious whether this has relations to philosophy of science and Cartesian skepticism

-Related: game theory and trust, PHIL240A Final Paper
+Related: game theory and trust, epistemic authority

 To dream up important ideas you must think like an idealist; to build systems that will live up to those dreams, you must think like an adversary.

-# Trust as an Unquestioning Attitude
+Trust as an Unquestioning Attitude

 C. Thi Nguyen